ripixel/fetchenv-ts/README.md

 type EnvConfigVar = {
   type: TYPES;
   isRequired?: boolean;
+  customConverter?: (val: string) => unknown;
 };
 ```

+When using `TYPES.CUSTOM` as the `type`, you must also define the transformation function in `customConverter`, which will be used when processing that key.

 You must also define the TypeScript-side of the equation, as you would any other object: